Iodine-123

 Iodine-123 (123I) is a radioactive isotope of iodine used in nuclear medicine imaging, including single-photon emission computed tomography (SPECT) or SPECT/CT exams.
-The isotope's half-life is 13.2230 hours; the decay by electron capture to tellurium-123 emits gamma radiation with a predominant energy of 159 keV (this is the gamma primarily used for imaging).
+The isotope's half-life is 13.223 hours; the decay by electron capture to tellurium-123 emits gamma radiation with a predominant energy of 159 keV (this is the gamma primarily used for imaging).
 In medical applications, the radiation is detected by a gamma camera.
 The isotope is typically applied as iodide-123, the anionic form.

 Production

-Iodine-123 is produced in a cyclotron by proton irradiation of xenon in a capsule.
-Xenon-124 absorbs a proton and immediately loses a neutron and proton to form xenon-123, or else loses two neutrons to form caesium-123, which decays to xenon-123.
+Iodine-123 is produced in a cyclotron by proton irradiation of xenon-124 in a capsule, which on absorbing a proton of the used energy will lose a neutron and proton to form xenon-123, or else two neutrons to form caesium-123, which decays to it.
 The xenon-123 formed by either route then decays to iodine-123, and is trapped on the inner wall of the irradiation capsule under refrigeration, then eluted with sodium hydroxide in a halogen disproportionation reaction, similar to collection of iodine-125 after it is formed from xenon by neutron irradiation (see article on 125I for more details).